johanix/tdns/tdnsd/README.md

-# "TDNSD", "TDNS-CLI" AND "DOG"
+# "TDNSD" AND "DOG"

-TDNSD is small authoritative DNS name server with support for a baseline feature set:
+**TDNSD** is small authoritative DNS name server with support for a baseline feature set:

 0. Load zones from text files on disk.

-1. Inbound and outbound NOTIFY support, inbound and outbound AXFR support.
+1. Inbound and outbound NOTIFY support.
+Inbound and outbound AXFR support.
 No support for IXFR yet.

 2. Respond correctly to non-DNSSEC queries.